The best ways of getting to Zermatt from the airport or train station

 Zermatt arrive: 23:41

-If you are getting to Zermatt with a limousine / people carrier transfer all the way: Sion and Geneva are the closest airports.
-Getting to Zermatt by car from Zurich is 1 1/2 hours longer than from Geneva.
+If you are transferring to Zermatt with a limousine / people carrier transfer all the way: Sion and Geneva are the closest airports.
+Travelling to Zermatt by car from Zurich is 1 1/2 hours longer than from Geneva.

 Taxi / Limousine transfer costs